mkleehammer/surround/README.md

 ## Examples

 The easiest way to explain the package is probably to see how it works with examples.
-Starting with the text below with the cursor on the 'H':
+Starting with the text below with the cursor on the `H`:

     Hello
     ^